- 1 From 30.000 feet

-Own a ID parameter generated by netEdit, a position over certain lane, a freq attribute which describes the period over which collected values shall be aggregated and a file attribute which tells the simulation to which file the detector shall write his results into.
+A E1 detector owns a ID parameter generated by NETEDIT, a position over certain lane, a freq attribute which describes the period over which collected values shall be aggregated and a file attribute which tells the simulation to which file the detector shall write his results into.

 Multi-Entry Multi-Exit Detectors (E3)

 Childs of AdditionalSet Multi-Entry Multi-Exit Detectors E3.
-This additionals only have the attributes ID of lane in which is placed and position over lane.
+These additionals only have the attributes ID of lane in which is placed and position over lane.

 Edge and Lane